Xunnamius/strongbox-switchcrypt/USECASES.md

 - How to communicate down the stack that EOL slowdown was detected?

-> We've decided to use POSIX message queues (IPC) for this.
+> We have decided to use POSIX message queues (IPC) for this.

 ### Tradeoffs